-This presentation explored the who, how and why of non-opioid prescription drug misuse focusing on antipsychotics, stimulants and pregabalin.
+This presentation will examine the who, how and why of non-opioid prescription drug misuse focusing on antipsychotics, stimulants and pregabalin.

 While much is known about the prevalence and associated harms of prescription opioid and benzodiazepine misuse, knowledge is still emerging about other prescription drug misuse.
 More recently the spotlight has been on second generation antipsychotics such as quetiapine, prescription stimulants and pregabalin.
 This presentation will examine what is currently know about the prevalence, population characteristics and potential reasons why these other drugs may be being misused and what might be done to address this.